Building and fire safety

 - Leave the flat, closing all doors behind you, and use the emergency fire exit routes and stairs to evacuate.

-- DO NOT use the lift, DO NOT run or shout.
+- Don't use the lift, run or shout.

-- Proceed to a place of safety outside the perimeter of the building and wait the arrival of the fire service.
+- Head to a place of safety outside the perimeter of the building and waitwait for the arrival of the fire service.

-- DO NOT attempt to re-enter the flat until the fire service advise that it is safe to do so.
+- Don’t attempt to re-enter the flat until the fire service advises that it is safe to do so.

 Arrange a fire safety assessment